tylerthomasallen/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 First, make sure you have [set up the integration with Facebook MMP](/pages/deep-linked-ads/facebook-app-install-ads/#enable-facebook-as-an-ad-partner) on the Branch Dashboard.
 Second, [set up tracking for Standard Events](/pages/apps/v2event/#v2-event).
 It's that simple!
 We will automatically attribute events to Facebook ads.

 *Please ensure your custom event names contain no more than 40 characters, contain only letters, numbers, hyphens, spaces and underscores, and do not start with a hyphen*.
-Facebook will not accept events that violate these rules.
+Facebook will not accept events that violate these rules, and Branch may sanitize your event names to pass validation.

 There are advanced options for tracking events, which you can read more about [below](/pages/deep-linked-ads/facebook-ads-faq/#facebook-mmp-event-options).